Elispreng/Grocery_Sales/README.md

 ![alt text](https://github.com/Elispreng/Project-1-Food-Sales-and-Store-Cultures/blob/main/Spreng%20Outlet%20Year%20and%20MRP.png)

-This bar graph answers the question "What  year has the tighest MRP?"
+This bar graph answers the question "What  year has the highest MRP?"
 The highest MRP was in 2004.
 #### Visual 3: Top Perfomers of Item Type by Store
 ![image](https://github.com/Elispreng/Grocery_Sales/blob/main/Images/Bar%20Plot%20for%20Item%20Type%20%20and%20Store%20Number.png)